 If a child is struggling in the classroom, how do you identify possible difficulties, and what steps do you take?

 IFS has different strategies and schooling paths in place to cater to each student’s unique needs.
 The GAIN team supports students with special needs and learning disorders.
-Depending on their needs, the team will recommend them to a suitable school programme: Personalised Project of Schooling or Personalised Support Plan.
-Students with specific learning needs may benefit from its Customised Schooling Project and Personalised Caring Programme.
+Depending on their needs, the team will recommend them to a suitable school programme: personalised project of schooling or personalised support plan.
+Students with specific learning needs may benefit from its customised schooling project and personalised caring programme.

-Read more about International French School (Singapore)
+International French School (Singapore)’s profile

 What dedicated facilities are provided on campus for children with different learning preferences?